Metz: Population

 The inhabitants of Metz are called Messin(e)s.
 Statistics on the ethnic and religious make up of the population of Metz are haphazard, as the French Republic prohibits making distinctions between citizens regarding race, beliefs, and political and philosophic opinions in the process of census taking.

-The French national census of 2018 estimated the population of Metz to be 116,581, while the population of Metz metropolitan area was about 368,000.
+As of 2022, the population of Metz was about 122,000, while the population of Metz metropolitan area was about 377,000.
 Through history, Metz's population has been affected by the vicissitudes of the wars and annexations involving the city, which have prevented continuous population growth.
 More recently, the city has suffered from the restructuring of the military and the metallurgy industry.
 The historical population for the current area of Metz municipality is as follows:

 Notable people

 Several well-known figures have been linked to the city of Metz throughout its history.
 Renowned Messins include poet Paul Verlaine, composer Ambroise Thomas and mathematician Jean-Victor Poncelet; numerous well-known German figures were also born in Metz notably during the annexation periods.
 Moreover, the city has been the residence of people such as writer François Rabelais, Cardinal Mazarin, political thinker Alexis de Tocqueville, artist and the inventor of the motion picture camera Louis Le Prince, French patriot and American Revolutionary War hero Marquis Gilbert du Motier de La Fayette, and Luxembourg-born German-French statesman Robert Schuman.